slatedocs/slate/source/includes/inkling_guide/_31-cart-pole.html.md

 end
 ```

-The concept is named balance, and it takes input from the simulator.
-That input is the records in the schema GameState.
+The concept is named `balance`, and it takes input from the simulator.
+That input is the records in the schema `GameState`.
 The balance concept outputs the move the AI should make in the simulator.
-This output is the record in the Action schema.
+This output is the record in the `Action` schema.

 ###### Curriculum: `balance_curriculum`